rayslab/rayslab.github.io/_pages/basicresearch.md

 However, that hardly convinces the skeptics.
 Much has been written about the value of basic research, so instead of repeating these arguments, here is a list of articles on this topic:

+- [Post](https://www.deeplearning.ai/the-batch/issue-303/) by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng), a great teacher and one of the leaders in the AI/ML field, expressing concern over funding cut on basic research.

 - What is value?
 Stanford Encyclopedia of Philosophy on [Intrinsic and extrinsic value](https://plato.stanford.edu/entries/value-intrinsic-extrinsic/)

 - [A reddit post summarizing a lot of history and other sources](https://www.reddit.com/r/biology/comments/1anyor/comment/c8zfpkf/)